google/comprehensive-rust/STYLE.md

 if the `Person` struct is not important for your example.
 Please use this
-sparingly: enclose the code block in `<!-- dprint-ignore-start -->` and `<!-- dprint-ignore-start -->` to suppress warnings about the formatting.
+sparingly: enclose the code block in `<!-- dprint-ignore-start -->` and `<!-- dprint-ignore-end -->` to suppress warnings about the formatting.

 ## Speaker Notes